Project Description, Notes and Schedule

 In most cases, works-in-progress are delivered by public postal services, and therefore, materials must conform to the legal and policy requirements of those postal services.

-Participants are strongly encouraged to take documentary photographs and videos, and send them to the Project Coordinator.
+Participants are strongly encouraged to make and share documentary photographs and videos.
 At selected exhibitions, a slideshow/video will accompany the completed collages.

 Collaborator accounts, descriptions, stories, and reflections enrich the project and are very much appreciated.
 Collaborator Experiences